Anmol92verma/readme/README.md

 ##  👀 What I Am Working on atm

 - Some amazing projects at office!
-- Parallely Learning ktor.io ~ architectural backend stuff and some Machine Learning
+- Parallely implementing spring framework in backend apps using kotlin, learning architectural backend stuff and exploring some Machine Learning solutions

 ##  💻 My Stuff